vishalbelsare/BloombergFetch/README.md

 bbg-fetch wraps the three Bloomberg services that cover most quant workflows — BDP, BDH, BDS — into high-level functions that return clean DataFrames with proper column naming, corporate action adjustments, and index alignment.
 The full direct-blpapi shim lives in a single 400-line file (`_blp_api.py`) that you can read end to end.

-bbg-fetch is built for historical, reference, and bulk data.
-If you need intraday bars, real-time streaming, or exchange-aware sessions, look at [xbbg](https://github.com/alpha-xone/xbbg).

 ---

 ## What you get